 US TikTok Ban: The States and Creators facing the Biggest Losses

-The proposed TikTok ban threatens to disrupt America’s economic landscape with influencer careers and state tax revenue all at stake if an American buyer isn’t found by the 5th April 2025.
-Our team have crunched the numbers to figure out which States and Influencers will lose the most if the ban is put into play.
+The proposed TikTok ban threatens to disrupt America’s economic landscape with influencer careers and state tax revenue all at stake if an American buyer isn’t found by the 5th of April 2025.
+Our team has crunched the numbers to figure out which States and Influencers will lose the most if the ban is put into play.

 Key Findings:

-- California stands to lose more than any other state with over $1.5 million in tax revenue at risk.
+- California stands to lose more than any other state, with over $1.5 million in tax revenue at risk.

 - Indiana’s three creators bring in $13.3 million a year, making it the State with the highest revenue per influencer in the country.